Pinpoint Travel Health

 • not accepting drinks from strangers

-• asking a trusted friend to keep an eye your unfinished drink
+• not leaving drinks unattended or asking a trusted friend to keep an eye on your unfinished drink

 Disputes over bar bills